allvpv/website/content/haotic-journey-through-envvars/index.md

-For example, your C program (if it uses `glibc`) can manipulate environment – the global `environ` array – in such a way that you'll create several environment variables with the same name but different value.
+For example, your C program (if it uses `glibc`) can manipulate environment – the global `environ` array – in such a way that you'll create several environment variables with the same name but of a different value.
 And when you execute a child process, it will also retain this "broken" setup.

 You don't even need the equal sign, separating the name from the value!
 The